 Polio is a potentially life-threatening disease, once among the world's most feared.
-In the late 1940s, polio disabled an average of 35,000 people in the U.S. every year.
+In the late 1940s, polio disabled an average had old ones in storage.
+But they'd eiof 35,000 people in the U.S. every year.

 A polio vaccine became widely available in 1955, and millions of Americans got vaccinated.
-Since 1979, no cases of polio have chine she still uses today. originated in the U.S., according to the Cen- The machines were once serviced by ters for Disease Control and Prevention.
-The disease has been nearly eradicated - the assistance she received from the company World Health Organization documented only was minimal.
-Once, she says a technician 175 cases of wild polio in 2019.
-It remains was sent to service her machine and preendemic in only Pakistan and Afghanistan.
-Although most people who contract polio back together. will not have visible symptoms, a severe Lillard has gotten stuck in the iron lung. case can infect the brain and spinal cord and She lost power when an ice storm came cause paralysis.
+Since 1979, no cases of polio have chine she still uses today. originated in the U.S., according to the Centers for Disease Control and Prevention.
+The disease has been nearly eradicated - the World Health Organization documented only 175 cases of wild polio in 2019.
+It remains endemic in only Pakistan and Afghanistan.
+Although most people who contract polio back together. will not have visible symptoms, a severe Lillard has gotten stuck in the iron lung. case can infect the brain and spinal cord and cause paralysis.
 Lillard's breathing muscles through Oklahoma and her emergenwere weakened by the disease, and she survived thanks to the iron lung.